kalbert312/satisfactory-mods/AutoSupport/README.md

   you're placing the part with the build gun.
 An orientation of "Bottom" is the same as if you're building the part on a floor below you.
 An orientation of "Front"/"Left" is the same as if you're building the part on a wall in front/left of you.
-  - Warning: Some parts are not the most intuitive to configure.
+  - Some parts are not the most intuitive to configure.
 For example, H-Beams should be set to "Left"/"Right" to be oriented correctly.
+Some parts also have custom placement behavior depending on the surface they are being built on, making it harder to determine the correct orientation to select.
 Some trial and error may be needed.
 - In each support position, a part's color customization can be configured.
 - For the end support position, the part's terrain bury distance can be configured.
 If the end piece ends up resting against terrain, this will bury the part 0–50% of its height into the terrain to avoid awkward looking placements.